 - Wadi Rum is divided into two zones – Protected and accessible zones.
 Human Activities in Protected regions are restricted to preserve ecologically sensitive areas and to retain their indigenous character.
 To know more, visit Wadirum’s official website.

-- Is it safe? – It is surprising to many of us that Saudi Arabia has Wadi Rum too.
+- Is it safe? – It is surprising to many that Saudi Arabia also has Wadi Rum.
 Wadi Rum desert is typical for these two neighbouring countries.
 This means – You need not fear anything.
 Jordan is one of the safest countries in the middle east.

 Camel or Jeep or Walk?